First test-tube baby born after new, cheaper genome screening

 The new technique uses modern low-cost DNA sequencing to spot both whole chromosome abnormalities and specific gene defects before an embryo is implanted in the womb.

-Only around 30 percent of embryos selected during in-vitro fertilisation (IVF) - when eggs are fertilised with sperm in a lab dish - actually implant successfully, and chromosomal defects are a major factor in failures.
+Only around 30 percent of embryos selected during in-vitro fertilization (IVF) - when eggs are fertilized with sperm in a lab dish - actually implant successfully, and chromosomal defects are a major factor in failures.

 Other genetic screening methods have been developed over the past decade but the new system should be substantially cheaper, researchers believe.